Logano takes advantage of late crash, wins Clash at Daytona

 ''It means a lot to have driven this car for Team Hendrick,'' Bowman said. ''It's been a lot of fun, made a lot of memories.
 Hope to do it again someday.''

+Harvick was fifth, followed by Keselowski and Clash rookies Chase Elliott and Daniel Suarez.

 Hamlin and his Joe Gibbs Racing teammates looked like they would celebrate a clean sweep for Toyota.
-Hamlin, rookie Daniel Suarez, Matt Kenseth and Busch were running 1-2-3-4 down the stretch.
-But Keselowski and Logano teamed up to break up the four-car pack.
-Keselowski had a big run and looked like he would move to the front on the final lap, but Hamlin blocked him and caused contact that allowed Logano to celebrate in victory lane.
+Hamlin, Suarez, Matt Kenseth and Busch were running 1-2-3-4 down the stretch.
+But Keselowski, Logano and new Ford driver Kevin Harvick teamed up to break up the four-car pack.

+Keselowski got a big run down low and looked like he would move to the front, but Hamlin swerved to block him and created contact that allowed Logano swipe a win.

 ''I knew the only way we were going to beat those Gibbs cars - they're so good at being a team - was to break them up,'' Logano said. ''You've got to be a better team than they are.
 We showed that Ford was the better team today.
 We were able to break them up and get ourselves up front and make the big move up there at the end.''

-It was the fourth straight victory for Team Penske at restrictor-plate races.
+Team Penske and Ford have now won four in a row at NASCAR's high-banked tracks.
 Keselowski won at Daytona last July, and he and Logano each won races at Talladega Superspeedway in 2016.

-So Penske might be considered the team to beat heading into next week's Daytona 500.
-Toyota might have something to say about that, though.
+With SHR teammates Harvick, Patrick, Kurt Busch and Clint Bowyer now part of Ford, Logano and Keselowski have more options at places where teammates matter most.

+''Obviously, that alliance has gotten stronger with us having the same manufacturer,'' Logano said.

 Defending series champion Jimmie Johnson lost control twice in Turn 4, taking out Kurt Busch in the first one and then totaling his No. 48 Chevrolet in the second.